SeaQL/sea-orm/README.md

 + [Role Based Access Control in SeaORM 2.0](https://www.sea-ql.org/blog/2025-09-30-sea-orm-rbac/)
 + [SeaORM 2.0: new entity format and entity loader](https://www.sea-ql.org/blog/2025-10-20-sea-orm-2.0/)

-If you make extensive use of SeaORM's underlying query builder, we recommend checking out our blog post on SeaQuery 1.0 release:
+If you make extensive use of SeaQuery, we recommend checking out our blog post on SeaQuery 1.0 release:

 + [The road to SeaQuery 1.0](https://www.sea-ql.org/blog/2025-08-30-sea-query-1.0/)